christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 The application design document or configuration guide includes configuration settings, recommendations and best practices that pertain to the secure deployment of the application.

-It also contains the detailed functional architecture as well as any changes to the application architecture corresponding to a new version release and must be documented to ensure all risks are assessed and mitigated to the maximum extent practical.
+It also contains detailed functional architecture as well as any changes to the application architecture corresponding to a new version release and must be documented to ensure all risks are assessed and mitigated to the maximum extent practical.

 <a name="deployment_standard"/>